-One thing that skyrockets when children start reaching their tween years is their digital use.
-Whether at school, with friends, or in their own homes, there are plenty of opportunities for tweens (ages 9 to 14) to engage with technology.
+One thing that skyrockets when children start reaching their tween years is their screen use.
+Whether at school, with friends, or in our own homes, there are more than a healthy number of opportunities for kids to engage with technology.

 Digital Eye Strain: Another Concern When it Comes to Technology